Information & Resources

 Medicaid STAR Kids - 1-844-STRKIDS (1-844-787-5437)

 Prior authorization is the review of the medical necessity and appropriateness of selected health services before they are provided.
-The prior authorization list is reviewed and revised periodically to ensure only those services that are medical management issues are subject to review by the health plan and approved before the services are eligible for reimbursement.
+Annual review of prior authorization criteria was completed on 1/14/2020.

 Refer to the provider manual for more information regarding the prior authorization process.